 Using expected operating earnings has its own problems, however.
 You are relying on analysts’ forecasts, which are notoriously rosy.
 Moreover, while writedowns may be onetime, they do reflect an admission of management error (yes, money was lost) and those onetime writedowns seem to occur all too often.

 Whether you are looking at trailing or expected earnings, those numbers are captive to the business cycle.
-During economic booms, robust earnings can make the market’s P/E ratio appear more reasonable than it is—which could be the case right now.
+During economic booms, robust earnings can make the market’s P/E ratio appear more reasonable than it is.
 Conversely, during recessions, companies may lose money, driving up the market’s P/E ratio and scaring off investors, when in truth it may be a great time to buy.
 To address this issue, some investors have turned to cyclically adjusted P/E ratios or they look at other popular measures of the market’s value, such as dividend yields and price-to-book value.